RezaGooner/Tic-Tac-Toe-SFML/README.md

   ├── main.cpp             # Contains the main game logic

-  ├── CMakeLists.txt       # Define path of SFML library and linkers ├── assets/              # Directory for game assets │   ├── arial.ttf        # Default font
+  ├── CMakeLists.txt       # Define path of SFML library and linkers

+  ├── assets/              # Directory for game assets

+  │   ├── arial.ttf        # Default font

   ├── include/             # Header files

   │   ├── config.h         # Define constant values ​​and settings

   └── cmake-build-debug/   # Directory for compiled binaries and necessary DLLs

       ├── ...

----

-Thank you for using this project!
-We hope you enjoy the game.